 If we do transfer information outside of the UK, we will make sure that it is protected in the same way as if it was being used in the UK.

-We may put in place the approved standard contractual clauses (as approved by the European Commission) which constitute appropriate measures to ensure that your personal data is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection.
+We may put in place the approved standard contractual clauses (as approved by the UK and European Commission) which constitute appropriate measures to ensure that your personal data is treated by those third parties in a way that is consistent with and which respects the European Union (EU) and UK laws on data protection.

-Whenever fraud prevention agencies transfer your personal data outside of the EEA, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the EEA.
+Whenever fraud prevention agencies transfer your personal data outside of the European Economic Area (EEA), they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the EEA.
 They may also require the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing.
 For further information please contact the fraud prevention agencies listed within this notice.